Sarah Thomason: Honors

-Thomason is a prolific contributor to academic journals and publications specializing in the field of linguistics, as well as a guest lecturer at different universities around the world and a speaker at international conferences.
+Thomason has been a regular contributor to academic journals and publications specializing in the field of linguistics, as well as a guest lecturer at different universities around the world and a speaker at international conferences.

-From 1988 to 1994 she was the editor of Language, the journal of the Linguistic Society of America (LSA).
-In 1999 she was the Collitz Professor at the LSA summer institute.
-In 2006 she was elected a Fellow of the LSA, and in 2009 she served as President of the LSA.
-In 2000 she was President of the Society for the Study of the Indigenous Languages of the Americas.
+From 1988 to 1994, she was the editor of Language, the journal of the Linguistic Society of America (LSA).
+In 1999, she was the Collitz Professor at the LSA summer institute.
+In 2006, she was elected a Fellow of the LSA, and, in 2009, she served as President of the LSA.
+In 2000, she was President of the Society for the Study of the Indigenous Languages of the Americas.
 She was also Chair of the Linguistics and Language Sciences section of the American Association for the Advancement of Science in 1996, and Secretary of the section from 2001 to 2005.

 She is currently an associate editor for the Journal of Historical Linguistics, as well as part of the advisory board of the Journal of Language Contact.

 Personal

-She is married to philosopher/computer scientist Richmond Thomason and is the mother of linguist Lucy Thomason.
+She is married to the philosopher and computer scientist Richmond Thomason and is the mother of the linguist Lucy Thomason.
 Her mother was the ichthyologist Marion Griswold Grey.